SwapnS/KDD-F21-ipl/README.md

 After that, data is prepared for modeling.
 Here, we removed 'toss_winner' and 'winner' as we have created 2 different variables similar to them previously.
 And we furthur encoded the remaining variables of the dataset.

-Finally, data modeling id done by using GaussianNB from sklearn library followed by computing the Accuracy Score

 ## Data Preparing